hankhng/Blitz-JS-Demo/README.md

 ## Notes:

+- Monolithic / based on RoR (SSR)
+- No api layer unlike react apps
+- Write a function that runs on a server, inside that function it would talk to a DB /
+- Import that function directly into the FE components and it will magically work
+- Blitz is forked off of Next JS
 - Passport.js adapter for social login
 - Automaticall serialise and deserialise dates, map sets, objects
 - Deploy server or serverless